QCD evolution of the gluon Sivers function in heavy flavor dijet production at the Electron-Ion Collider: Factorization and resummation formula

 Above, $y_J$ is the rapidity of the HF jet $J_{\mathcal{Q}}$ and is related to the kinematic variable $z$ through the relation $z=e^{y_J}p_T/Q$.
 In the factorization formula Eq. \eqref{eq:fact-kt-upol}, $S$ denotes the soft function while $f_{g/N}$ is the unpolarized gluon TMD PDF.
 Their perturbative one-loop expressions can be found in Sec.~\ref{sec:pdf-soft}.
 In the third line of Eq.~\eqref{eq:fact-kt-upol}, $J_{\mathcal{Q}}$ and $S_{\mathcal{Q}}^{c}$ are the massive quark jet and collinear-soft functions, which differ from the corresponding functions utilized in light jet production \cite{Buffing:2018ggv,Liu:2018trl,Liu:2020dct,Chien:2019gyf,Kang:2020xez}.
 In Secs.~\ref{sec:jetfunction} and \ref{sec:coftfunction}, we present their explicit calculations at next-to-leading order (NLO).
 The variables $\bm{k}_T$, $\bm{\lambda}_T$, and $\bm{l}_T$ label the transverse momenta associated with the collinear, soft, and collinear-soft modes.
 Finally, $\mu$ and $\nu$ are the factorization and rapidity scales, respectively, while $\zeta$ is the Collins-Soper parameter~\cite{Collins:2011zzd,Ebert:2019okf}.
+In the derivation of the above factorization formula we apply the narrow jet approximation with $R\ll1$.
+However, as shown in \cite{Jager:2004jh,Mukherjee:2012uz,Dasgupta:2016bnd,Liu:2018ktv} this approximation works well even for fat jets with radius $R\sim \mathcal{O}(1)$, and the power corrections of $\mathcal{O}(R^{2n})$ with $n>0$ can be obtained from the perturbative matching calculation.

 Fourier transforming to $b$-space, the factorized cross section becomes

 where soft function $S$ and the gluon TMD PDF $f_{g/N}$ both depend on the rapidity scale $\nu$.
 However, the soft function can be written as